Blixa Bargeld: Personal life

-Bargeld is married to Chinese-American mathematician Erin Bargeld, daughter of the entrepreneur Min Zhu.
+Bargeld is married to Chinese-American mathematician Erin Zhu, daughter of the entrepreneur Min Zhu.
 Together they developed the concept of web-based fan subscriptions as a new business model for musicians.
 The couple are featured among 37 other design and media figures in the 2010 book Designing Media by designer and IDEO co-founder Bill Moggridge.
 The couple reside in San Francisco, Beijing and Berlin.
 They have a transgender son.

 Bargeld was a vegetarian for 30 years, but stopped as a result of difficulties that he encountered while practicing vegetarianism in China.

 In a 2024 interview, Bargeld stated that he considered himself queer.
-He also stated that his wife, Erin Zhu, is the only cisgender person in their family.
-His preferred pronouns were not specified.
+He also stated that his wife is the only cisgender person in their family.